psueDoDeveloper/psueDoDeveloper/README.md

 - 👀 I’m interested in ... things that shouldn't be discussed on github.
 - 🌱 I’m currently learning ... c++, rust, unreal, solar2d, texturepacker, etc.
 - 💞️ I’m looking to collaborate on ... c++, managed to fake my way through most coursework.
-- How to reach me ... you'd have a better chance of reaching gwynn in dark souls II, though the shared link should have an avenue of communication available.
+- How to reach me ... you'd have a better chance of reaching gwynn in dark souls II, though you can use this temp address: psuedodeveloper1@trashmail.fr will change it here upon expiry.

 <!---
 psueDoDeveloper/psueDoDeveloper is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.